Search for Lorentz Invariance Violation with spectral lags of GRB 190114C using profile likelihood: Data and Analysis

 \section{Data and Analysis}

-GRB 190114C is a long GRB, which was triggered by SWIFT-BAT and Fermi-GBM on 14 Jan.
-2019, and is located at a redshift $z=0.4245 \pm 0.0005$. \citet{Du20} (D20, hereafter) have calculated the GRB spectral lags with respect to the reference energy of 10-12 keV using the cross-correlation method~\citep{Ukwatta,Zhang12}.
-D20 obtained 19 spectral lags with respect to the lowest energy band of (10-15) keV, with the highest energy band equal to (1700-5000) keV.
+GRB 190114C is a long GRB, which was triggered by the \rthis{on-board software} on SWIFT-BAT and Fermi-GBM on 14 Jan.
+2019, \rthis{due to a statistically significant increase in gamma-ray counts.} This GRB is located at a redshift $z=(0.4245 \pm 0.0005)$. \citet{Du20} (D20, hereafter) have calculated the GRB spectral lags with respect to the reference energy of 10-12 keV based on the cross-correlation method~\citep{Ukwatta,Zhang12} using data from Fermi-GBM. \rthis{The cross-correlation method is the most robust among existing techniques when the GRB light curve is sufficiently complex and not dominated by a prominent pulse~\cite{Ukwatta}.} D20 obtained 19 spectral lags with respect to the lowest energy band of (10-15) keV, with the highest energy band equal to (1700-5000) keV.
 These spectral lags have been collated in Table 1 of D20.
+We note the spectral lag data for this GRB was also been combined with the same from other GRBs in a stacked search for LIV in multiple works~\cite{Agrawal_2021,Liu22,Desai23,Pasumarti23}.
+These works had found a \rthis{best-fit value for the energy scale for LIV below the Planck scale}.
+Results for a search for anisotropic LIV using the spectral lag data for this GRB have also been reported in ~\cite{Weiuniverse}.

 The expected spectral time lag from this GRB can be written as the sum of the intrinsic astrophysical lag and that induced because of LIV.